 In addition to these more general results, the current report provides better and more examples, a revised more general notation, wider related work, and insights on the structure of the set of acceptable solutions.
 It features many elementary properties and propositions which help keeping their proof manageable so the proofs are given immediately.

 We first present the work on which this one builds (relational concept analysis) and relevant related work (Section~\ref{sec:prelim}).
-We then provide simple examples illustrating that RCA and RCA$^0$ may accept concept lattices which are not those provided by the RCA operation (Section~\ref{sec:examples}).
-RCO$^0$ is then provided with a fixed-point semantics through an expansion function corresponding to the RCA algorithm (Section~\ref{sec:rca0fixpoint}).
-We then discuss the notion of self-supported lattices (Section~\ref{sec:selfsup}) which is characterised as the fixed points of another function that can be seen as dual to that used by RCA.
+We then provide simple examples illustrating that RCA and RCA$^0$ may accept concept lattices which are not those provided by RCA (Section~\ref{sec:examples}).
+RCA$^0$ is then provided with a fixed-point semantics through an expansion function corresponding to the RCA algorithm (Section~\ref{sec:rca0fixpoint}).
+We then discuss the notion of self-supported lattices (Section~\ref{sec:selfsup0}) which is characterised as the fixed points of another function that can be seen as dual to that used by RCA.
 So far, these characterisations have been provided in parallel on both formal contexts and concept lattices.
 Section~\ref{sec:dualspace} reconciles them by unifying both approaches in dependent pairs of contexts and lattices.
 This allows us to precisely characterise the space of acceptable solutions, fixed points of these complementary functions, by considering the composition of the corresponding closures.
-This is finally generalised to RCA globally by considering families of related context-lattices pairs and showing that the acceptable families of concept lattices as those which are fixed-points for both functions (Section~\ref{sec:rcafixpoint}).
+This is finally generalised to RCA globally by considering families of related context-lattice pairs and showing that the acceptable solutions are those families which are fixed-points for both functions (Section~\ref{sec:rcafixpoint}).
 We characterise exactly the results of RCA as the smallest element of this set, we provide an alternative operation returning the greatest element and we study the structure of the set of acceptable solutions (Section~\ref{sec:semantics}).